August Landmesser: Recognition

 In 1996, Irene Eckler published Die Vormundschaftsakte 1935–1958: Verfolgung einer Familie wegen "Rassenschande" (The Guardianship Documents 1935–1958: Persecution of a Family for "Racial Disgrace").
 The book tells the story of her family and includes a large number of original documents from the time in question, including letters from her mother and documents from state institutions.

 However, the identity of the man in the photograph is not known with certainty.
 Another family claims that the man is Gustav Wegert (1890–1959), a metalworker at Blohm+Voss who habitually refused to salute on religious grounds.
 They have presented documentation of Wegert's employment at Blohm+Voss at that time which advocates take as stronger evidence, as well as family photographs that better resemble the man in the photograph, as evidence.

-August Landmesser's name appears on a stumbling stone.
+August Landmesser's name appears on a Stolperstein ("stumbling stone") in Hamburg.

 Finn Wittrock portrays Landmesser in Ava DuVernay's 2023 motion picture Origin.